How to Make Coconut Milk Yogurt

 Measure out the milk.
-If adding tapioca starch or flour, whisk the starch into a small amount of milk and then mix that portion of milk into the larger portion of milk and mix well to combine.
+If adding tapioca starch or flour, whisk the starch into a small amount of milk, then mix that portion of milk into the larger portion of milk and mix well to combine.
 If adding gelatin, sprinkle the gelatin into the milk and mix well.

 Add the yogurt starter and mix well.

 Incubate the mixture at 70° to 78°F for 18 to 24 hours.
 (Some people have good luck with 36 to 48 hours for a more sour yogurt.)
 Please note: coconut milk generally takes a few hours longer to culture than yogurt made with dairy milk.

 Once the yogurt has set (solidified), place the yogurt in the fridge for 6+ hours to halt the culturing process.
 The yogurt will also thicken further as it chills.